|

 "It is dank down here," said Haldir, looking around

 uncomfortably.
-"And it feels as though the entire weight
+"It feels as though the entire weight of Arda

-is used to buildings of stone and to underground cavesso
+is used to buildings of stone and to underground caves, so the

 a low, broad cave.
 Legolas raised his torch.
 Strange rock formations